 Pareidolia for Relational Survival: Sculptures by Michelle Marcuse

-This essay by Laurel McLaughlin is the second in a series of essays archiving one year of Grizzly Grizzly exhibitions, in celebration of our 10th year as an artist collective.
+This essay by Laurel McLaughlin is the fourth in a series of essays archiving one year of Grizzly Grizzly exhibitions, in celebration of our 10th year as an artist collective.
 Throughout the year, we will be collaborating with exhibiting artists and emerging and established writers to produce essays that critically reflect on the exhibitions and expand the ideas explored in our experimental project space.
 In addition to being posted on this blog, the collected essays will culminate in our first bound publication, to be released in September 2019.
 Support for this year-long project, that fosters writing in the visual arts, was generously provided by The Velocity Fund administered by Temple Contemporary with generous funding from The Andy Warhol Foundation for the Visual Arts.

 Michelle Marcuse’s new works in her exhibition at Grizzly Grizzly activate liminal spaces that emerge between material precarity and seemingly impossible structural relationships.
 In her six wall-mounted sculptures, apparent smoothness gives way to ragged adjacent edges; negative space seems to buttress the weight of teetering towers and hidden tunnels; and together in the gallery, they modulate between a collective architectural schematic and individual industrial “islands.”
 What are these forms that evoke such empathy and urgency, shifting between ruins and futuristic communes?
 Are they pieces of Pangea, broken off and clarified?
 Are they tectonic compasses of a future perfect tense, only making sense when adjoined?
 Or, are they possible frames, each leaning-to an understanding of a messy and emergent present?